 12. Professional Dreadlocks

 So, maybe you work in an office setting and need to look professional, but don’t want to sacrifice your precious dreadlocks?
 This skinnier, tight dreadlocks style is great for a put-together look!

 13. Crochet Dreadlocks

 Yes, you can literally use a crochet hook to install and maintain this type of dreadlock.
-Try this crochet dreads for a unique approach to this popular style.
+Try crochet dreads for a unique approach to this popular style.

 14. Dreadlock Weave

 If you want to try dreadlocks, but don’t want to fully commit, get a dreadlock weave!
 This allows you to test out the style, but it can also easily be removed if you end up not liking it.

 Creating a dreadlock with a braid will make it look a little more put-together.
 Plus, it’ll add additional texture!